Alfred Shaughnessy: Career

 In the late 1930s Shaughnessy began to write lyrics and sketches, but at the outbreak of war in 1939 he returned to the Army, and on D-Day landed with the Guards Armoured Division on Gold Beach.

 After the war ended, he got a job at Ealing Studios, and he soon began his career as a successful writer, producer and director.
 In 1956, he directed the film Suspended Alibi and continued to direct and produce during the 1950s and 1960s.
 In the 1970s, he began to concentrate on script writing.
 His first major success was Upstairs, Downstairs.
 He wrote fifteen episodes and was the script editor for 66 episodes, and was meticulous in researching facts about the era.

 He later wrote episodes for The Adventures of Sherlock Holmes, The Cedar Tree, The Irish R.M., All Creatures Great and Small, The Saint, Journey to the Unknown and Alleyn Mysteries.
 Shaughnessy wrote two novels, Dearest Enemy and Hugo.

 Personal life

 Shaughnessy married the actress Jean Lodge in 1948, and they had two sons, Charles, who is an actor best known for his roles as Shane Donovan on the American television soap opera Days of Our Lives and as Maxwell Sheffield on the American television series The Nanny, and David, an actor and producer.
 He wrote his autobiography, Both Ends of the Candle, in 1975, and followed this with A Confession in Writing in 1997.
 He also wrote his mother's memoirs.
 He died in 2005 aged 89, in Plymouth, Devon, shortly after having recorded an interview with Simon Williams about Upstairs, Downstairs.

-Pete Walker, director of two films written by Shaughnessy, described him as "an Eton-educated pillar of the establishment - the Queen's first boyfriend, actually".
+Pete Walker, director of two films written by Shaughnessy, described him as "an Eton-educated pillar of the establishment - the Queen's first boyfriend, actually", but there is no evidence to support this.